Throughout this document, “CRH” and the “Corporation” refer to CRH Medical Corporation and all of its consolidated subsidiaries and affiliates.

 D. DISCLOSURE OF MATERIAL INFORMATION

-1. “Material Information” means any information relating to the Corporation that results in, or would reasonably be expected to result in, a significant change in the market price or value of any of the Corporation’s securities.
-Information is also “material” if a reasonable investor would consider the information important to a decision to buy, hold or sell the Corporation’s securities.
+- “Material Information” means any information relating to the Corporation that results in, or would reasonably be expected to result in, a significant change in the market price or value of any of the Corporation’s securities.
+Information is also “material” if there is a substantial likelihood that a reasonable investor would consider the information important to a decision about how to vote, or whether to buy, hold or sell the Corporation’s securities.

 While it may be difficult under this standard to determine whether particular information is material, there are various categories of information that are particularly sensitive and, as a general rule, should always be handled with due care.
 Examples of such information may include: